CSEE-4121-2022/csee-4121-2022.github.io/homeworks/hw1.md

 	The score buckets: <0, 0-100, 101-1000, 1001-10000, >10000
     These are the values of scores in intervals.

-	List out the average number of views for each score bucket value.
+	List out the average number of views for each score bucket value, using the posts_questions table.

     Round it to 2 decimal places and order the same by the average views in ascending order.